bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

     > ocn.toString() // error: Function.prototype.toString requires that 'this' be a Function

-Adding the missing object-method directly to new object’s “prototype” does not work either, since the new object does not have a real prototype (which is really the cause of ALL these problems) and one cannot be **directly** added:
+Adding the missing object-method directly to new object’s "prototype” does not work either, since the new object does not have a real prototype (which is really the cause of ALL these problems) and one cannot be **directly** added:

     ocn = Object.create( null ); // create "null" object (same as before)